rcrowley/mergician/README.md

 1. Replace `.md` with `.html` at the end of the document's name.
 2. If the HTML document (1) exists, hash its contents.
-3. If the HTML document (1) prefixed with a `.` and suffixed with `.sha256` exists, read its contents.
+3. If a file with the name of the HTML document (1) prefixed with a `.` and suffixed with `.sha256` exists, read its contents.
 4. If hashes (2) and (3) both exist and do not match, exit with an error to preserve the edited HTML.
 5. If hash (2) exists but hash (3) doesn't, warn and continue.
 6. Render the Markdown to HTML.